-To facilitate communication between forest operators and trappers, Fish and Wildlife shall annually update the list of RFMAs and owners.
+To facilitate communication between forest operators and trappers, Fish and Wildlife will provide a list of RFMAs and owners.
 Upon request the local Fish and Wildlife office shall provide the relevant list of trappers to the forest operators before January 1 of each year.

-- 5.3.1 A representative of the forest operator shall personally contact, or send a registered letter to the senior partners of a RFMA during the preparation of the FHP.
+- 5.3.1 A representative of the forest operator shall personally contact, or send a registered letter to the senior partners of a RFMA during the preparation of the FHP (within the RFMA).
 Information such as cabin locations, trails and other improvements, or concerns shall be noted at this stage.
-During the development of the FHP information and concerns shall be integrated into the plan.
-The forest operator shall provide the trapper with a copy of the approved FHP map. - 5.3.2 At least ten days prior to commencing operations, the forest operator shall notify the trapper, preferably by personal contact that timber operations are beginning in the RFMA.
-Where agreed to by the trapper, operations may commence sooner than 10 days after contact is made.
+During the development of the FHP information and concerns may be integrated into the plan.
+The forest operator shall provide the trapper with a copy of the approved FHP map. - 5.3.2 At least ten calendar days prior to commencing operations, the forest operator shall notify the appropriate trapper(s) referred in 5.3.1, preferably by personal contact that timber harvest operations are beginning in the RFMA.